 To counter this, make sure you test the mobile speeds where you live first.
 If you find that you're getting next to no internet there, a regular broadband deal could be a safer bet.

 If you want an even faster connection, you can also get 5G home broadband plans.
 However, you will then need to be in an area where 5G is available.
 Most home broadband plans are both 4G and 5G compatible and will simply work on what is in your area.

 Because there is no need to have anything installed or have any engineers come around, 4G home broadband is completely free to have set up.
 Wherever you get your 4G broadband from, the company will send you your router and you set it up yourself.

 Does 4G home broadband have any data caps?

 Depending on who you go with and which package you use, there is likely to be data caps.
 However, unlimited plans are also available.
 As you can guess, the more data you choose the more expensive your package becomes.

 Does 4G broadband work as well as regular home broadband?

 Neither package is necessarily better, but there are a few pros and cons that 4G broadband faces compared to regular broadband.

 Firstly, the pros.
 4G broadband offers more flexibility, there are more options for contract lengths and pricing and most importantly, you can take it on the go.
-That means you can use it anywhere there is a plug - trains, hotels etc.
+That means you can use it anywhere there is a plug – trains, hotels and so on.

 However, there are negatives too.
 While almost all regular broadband packages have unlimited downloads and uploads, many 4G broadband packages will see you capped.
-And, while 4G broadband is faster, it can be more unreliable.
+And, while 4G broadband can be faster, it can be less reliable on the whole.
 Speeds aren't necessarily always going to be the same.